What is the DrexelALERT system?

 I did not receive a message from DrexelALERT, even though others did, and I submitted my information.
 What should I do?

-- Login to DrexelOne and click the tab WELCOME tab and then the Update DrexelALERT Contact Information link in the Safety and Security section.
+- Log in to DrexelOne and click the tab WELCOME tab and then the DrexelALERT link in the Safety, Security and Support section.
 Confirm that the mobile phone number you have registered is correctly entered into the DrexelALERT system.

 - Contact your mobile phone service provider to make sure that your voice and text messaging service is operating properly and that there were no service disturbances in your service area.